This Google™ translation feature is provided for informational purposes only.

 Significant Federal Aid Continues to Support New York Schools

-In SFY 2021-22, $2 billion of federal COVID-19 recovery funding was disbursed to New York school districts, an amount equal to 7.1 percent of State funding levels for the same period.
+In SFY 2022-23, the $4.2 billion of federal COVID-19 recovery funding disbursed to New York school districts was equal to 13.9 percent of State school aid funding for the same period.

 New York State Ranks Highest in Nation in Per Pupil Spending